3 Examples Of Strategic Human Resource Management From Top Companies

-Today, those in senior management positions are focusing heavily on employee-related issues and how they affect an organization’s long-term business success.
-They are realizing that alignment between business goals and human resource strategies can result in better organizational performance.
+Today, those in senior management positions are focusing more on employee-related issues and how they affect an organization’s long-term business success.
+They are realizing that the alignment of business goals and strategies implemented by human resources can result in better organizational performance.

-I look at some top-performing companies and summarize how their strategic human resource management has impacted their business strategy and become one of their main competitive advantages.
+I look at three top-performing companies and summarize how their strategic approach to human resource management has become one of their main competitive advantages.

 What Is Strategic Human Resource Management?

 Strategic human resource management is the long-term integration of HR strategies with organizational goals.

 HR is invited into the board room and helps to develop company-wide policies and initiatives.